stefanshipinkoski/water_quality_classificaiton/README.md

 # Build Classificaiton Models:

-After the data is processed we going to utilize 3 machine learning models to find the optimal results:
+After the data is processed we going to utilize 3 machine learning models to find the optimal results with the  hyperparameter tuning using the `RandomSearchCV` and `GridSearchCV`:

 - Decision Tree Classifier
 - Support Vector Machine (SVC)